Sony A7R II vs Canon T5i

 Review summary: Sony A7R II vs Canon T5i

 So what is the bottom line?
 Which of the two cameras – the Sony A7R II or the Canon T5i – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A7R II: